MCP-1600: Description

 The chips use a 3.3MHz four phase clock and three power supply voltages (+5V, +12V, and -5V), as required by the N-channel silicon gate process then available at Western Digital.
 Internally the MCP-1600 is a (relatively fast) 8-bit processor that can be micro-programmed to emulate a 16-bit CPU.
 All byte operations execute in one clock period; word operations and branches take two clocks.
 Up to four MICROMs are supported, but usually two or three could hold the needed microprogram for a processor.

 The register file consists of 26 8-bit registers.
 Ten may be addressed directly by the microinstruction (Rx), four may be addressed either directly or indirectly (Rx/Gx), and the remaining 12 may be addressed only indirectly (Gx).
 Indirect addressing is via a 3-bit G register which is usually loaded with the register field of the PDP-11 instruction.

 The most significant feature of the MCP-1600 is its Programmable Translation Array (PTA).
 The PTA serves to generate new microinstruction fetch addresses as a function of several parameters.
 These parameters are those which are normally considered during the decode of a macroinstruction.
 The PTA was designed specifically to eliminate most of the overhead of macroinstruction translation.
 Essentially a macroinstruction opcode is quickly translated into an address that is loaded onto the Location Counter, creating a jump to the appropriate microcode to handle the macroinstruction.

 John Wallace was the Project Manager and designed the 1621, Mike Briner designed the 1611, and later became a Senior VP at Silicon Storage Technology.
 Bill Pohlman was the design engineering manager and he later was Project Manager for the Intel 8086 processor.

+Microcode could be developed using a DEC LSI-11 computer with the KUV11-AA Writable Control Store (WCS) option.
+This option allowed programming of the internal 8-bit micromachine to create application-specific extensions to the instruction set.
+The WCS is a quad Q-Bus board with a ribbon cable connecting to an open MCP-1600 microcode ROM socket.